Speed Test - Auditory

 Auditory vs visual reaction time

-Vision, by contrast, travels from the retina through the lateral geniculate nucleus (LGN) to primary visual cortex (V1) in the occipital lobe — a longer physical route with more processing steps.
+Vision, by contrast, travels from the retina through the lateral geniculate nucleus (LGN) to primary visual cortex (V1) in the occipital lobe - A longer physical route with more processing steps.
 Studies by Shelton & Kumar (2010) confirmed mean simple auditory RT of approximately 240ms versus visual RT of 284ms under matched conditions.
-This ~40ms gap has been replicated consistently across decades of psychophysics research.
+This pathway difference is why auditory reaction time beats visual by 30-50ms in nearly every tested population.

 Auditory Pathway